 In schedule 3 you select which lot you would like to purchase.
-You only need to make one offer.
-You can identify the sections you would be interested in and list them in priority order.
+You only need to make one offer, however on the same schedule you can identify second or third options.
 The Council will be able to accept your offer in respect of any one (but not more than one) of the listed sections.
 There is no guarantee that you will have your offer accepted for any section or that you will receive your priority section.

-No. However, if you have inserted a condition in your offer (e.g. subject to finance) then you may be able to terminate the subsequent agreement for reasons relating to that condition.
+No. However, if you have inserted a condition in your offer then you may be able to terminate the subsequent agreement for reasons relating to that condition.
 We would advise you seek legal advice in relation to this.

 Building work on the site can only start after you: